anas-araid/myCasermaVVF/README.md

 #### Set up the telegram bot
 If you use myCasermaVVF_bot, you don't need setting up anything else (only mobile number in the webapp configuration) Otherwise if you want to create your own test bot
-* Create a bot using the bot father
+* Create a bot using telegram bot father
 * Host your myCasermaVVF web server online
 * Set telegram api webhook
 * https://api.telegram.org/bot-token/setWebhook?url=yourWebServerUrl/myCasermaVVF/server.php